 I have been looking at new destinations to visit when things get back on track for good, and I was quite surprised to know more about this little gorgeous country located in the north-eastern Mediterranean.

 The truth is that Cyprus is packed with cultural attractions, historic sites, and natural beauties.
-And if you love the idea of hitting the road and check what this amazing destination has to offer– Cyprus is a perfect location for a road trip.
+And if you love the idea of hitting the road and checking what this amazing destination has to offer– Cyprus is a perfect location for a road trip.

 Remember to check the safety protocol to visit Cyprus during the COVID-19 outbreak.
 And have a look at the travel checklist below: